 While Amazon scores well for trust, loyal customers, lower fees, branding opportunities and their fulfilment service, eBay wins for competitiveness, lower fees, loyalty and fewer restrictions!
 It’s a battle hard-fought, and ultimately, each marketplace has its own unique advantages and disadvantages.

 However, you should not limit yourself to one or the other.
 Just because Amazon may appear to be a better fit for your products, doesn’t mean you can’t also sell on eBay.

-Diversification is critical and by spreading your ecommerce presence across multiple channels is the safest way to protect your income streams and to grow your business.
+Diversification is critical and by spreading your eCommerce presence across multiple channels is the safest way to protect your income streams and grow your business.

 Ultimately, the decision can only be made by you, based on your business, strategy and products.